li4520/GPX-Heatmap/README.md

 I needed a way to generate heatmap for all my rides
 * This is a fork of https://github.com/TomCasavant/GPXtoHeatmap
 * I modified the code to include the abiity to filter GPX files by year(s)
 * Added Click command option for --year.
-Please see examples below on
+Please see examples below